 Different states have different rules pertaining to the division of assets between two former partners.
 In New Jersey, equitable distribution is a requirement.
 What this means is that property is not always split evenly between the two people who were married to one another.
-While some states require former couples to split their assets right down the middle, that is not a necessity for New Jersey residents, which means you could potentially get more or less than your former partner.
+Some states require former couples to split their assets right down the middle.
+However, that is not a necessity for New Jersey residents.
+That means you could potentially get more or less than your former partner.

-Knowing what you can receive and where your other assets will end up is of importance, and that is the reason you need to hire a New Jersey family law attorney to assist you.
+Knowing what you can receive and where your other assets will end up is of importance.
+That is the reason you need to hire a New Jersey family law attorney to assist you.
 DeZao Law offers more in-depth information on the division of assets between couples that are divorcing.

 Providing Fair Distribution of Assets

-While assets are not always evenly distributed in New Jersey between divorcing couples, they are distributed in a manner that is considered fair.
+Distribution of assets is not always even in New Jersey between divorcing couples.
+However, the distribution happens in a manner that is fair.
 Different types of factors are considered before the distribution of the assets is determined.
 Some of the following factors are considered beforehand to provide a fair distribution of property and other belongings that were owned by the couple during their marriage:

 - The individual income from both people

 - The earning capacity of both individuals based on work history

 - The amount of time the couple spent married to one another